 Is Apple’s Jealousy Of Microsoft Surfacing?

-Apple has been a huge bully this week and to be quite frank, I think it’s because Apple’s jealous.
+Apple has been a big bully this week and to be quite frank, I think it’s because Apple’s jealous.

 The Safari Fiasco